The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

-So we only have to use the commutator equation to \emph{check} which projective lines correspond to Stäckel systems, rather than to actually \emph{solve} it.
+So we only have to use the commutator equation to \emph{check} which projective lines correspond to St\"ackel systems, rather than to actually \emph{solve} it.
 In order to do so, we derive an algebraic equivalent of the commutator equation in terms of the corresponding algebraic curvature tensors.
-This entails a detailed description of the algebraic geometry of the KS-variety and the Stäckel systems therein.
+This entails a detailed description of the algebraic geometry of the KS-variety and the St\"ackel systems therein.
 In particular, we can relate the algebraic geometric properties of the KS-variety to the geometric properties of the corresponding integrable Killing tensors.
-For this, we remark that there is a natural way how to extend (integrable) Killing tensors from $S^m$ to $S^n$ for $m<n$. \begin{theorem} For $M=S^3$ the projectivisation of the quotient \eqref{eq:quotient} is isomorphic to the quotient of the KS-variety by its natural action of $S_4$.
-Furthermore: \begin{enumerate} \item The singularities of the KS-variety are extensions of the metric on $S^2$ respectively on $S^1$. \item Stäckel systems determine projective lines in the KS-variety which consist of matrices \eqref{eq:matrix} annihilating a given vector. \item Projective planes in the KS-variety that consist of matrices \eqref{eq:matrix} annihilating a fixed vector correspond to extensions of (integrable) Killing tensors from $S^2$ to $S^3$. \item The projective plane of antisymmetric matrices in the KS-variety corresponds to the projective space of special Killing tensors.
+For this, we remark that there is a natural way how to extend (integrable) Killing tensors from an embedded sphere $S^m\subset S^n$ to the ambient sphere $S^n$ for $m<n$. \begin{Theorem} For $M=S^3$ the projectivisation of the quotient \eqref{eq:quotient} is isomorphic to the quotient of the KS-variety by its natural action of $S_4$.
+Furthermore: \begin{enumerate}\itemsep=0pt \item[$1.$] The singularities of the KS-variety correspond to extensions of the metric on $S^2\subset S^3$ respectively on $S^1\subset S^3$. \item[$2.$] St\"ackel systems determine projective lines in the KS-variety which consist of matrices \eqref{eq:matrix} annihilating a given vector. \item[$3.$] Projective planes in the KS-variety that consist of matrices~\eqref{eq:matrix} annihilating a fixed vector correspond to extensions of $($integrable$)$ Killing tensors from~$S^2$ to~$S^3$. \item[$4.$] The projective plane of antisymmetric matrices in the KS-variety corresponds to the projective space of special Killing tensors.
 These are Killing tensors $K$ of the form